Thirty years after the discovery of the top quark: the field enters an age of refinement and subtlety: Measurements of exploration

 \subsection{Direct searches}

-Searches were performed for vector-like quarks which decay to a \(Wb\) final state~\cite{EXOT-2018-60} or to a scalar particle \(H(\phi)\) and a top quark~\cite{CMS-B2G-23-009} with the scalar decaying to a \(b\bar{b}\) pair.
+Searches were performed for vector-like quarks which decay to a \(Wb\) final state~\cite{EXOT-2018-60} or to a top quark and a scalar particle decaying to a \(b\bar{b}\) pair~\cite{CMS-B2G-23-009}, where the scalar is either an SM Higgs boson or a BSM particle.
 No excess above the SM expectation is found and lower limits are set on the masses of the vector-like quarks up to 2.6\(\,\)TeV.